Heritage Japanese Green Tea - Mizuba Tea Co.

 Meet the tea leaf that makes your matcha possible: tencha.
 Rarely enjoyed as a steeped tea, tencha's main purpose is to be milled into the fine, verdant powder that is matcha.
 But here’s a secret: tencha is beautifully brewed as a loose leaf tea as well!
+Only tencha of exceptional quality will yield a flavorful brew.
 Take this opportunity to enjoy a tea that is mellow and deep, characterized by its sweet, umami, and theanine-filled broth.

 What is Tencha?